 Creating a base in San Pedro de Atacama

-The town of San Pedro de Atacama is touristy, but there is an endearing charm to the slow pace, dusty streets and adobe brown colored buildings.
+The town of San Pedro de Atacama is a quaint and touristy town.
+There is an endearing charm to the slow pace, dusty streets, and adobe brown colored buildings.
 The pictures below are examples of the architecture of the town.
 The Church of San Pedro de Atacama (Iglesia San Pedro de Atacama) is reportedly the second oldest church in Chile and it was built in the seventeenth century.

 While our primary focus is the quest for authentic food, we also took the time to enjoy the local sites and attractions.
 Before we dive into the Chilean desert food, there are two activities you don’t want to miss during your stay in San Pedro de Atacama.

 Atacama is one of the world’s foremost stargazing centers, with major international observatories.
 The ALMA Observatory, the world’s largest microarray telescope, a $1.5 billion behemoth that’s more powerful than the Hubble telescope opened up in Atacama recently.
 The dryness, altitude and clear skies with an absence of light pollution means the stars and planets of the southern sky are there for all to see.